 Everything, with what could not be done last year, seeing the faces.

-For being involved in some projects that relate ESRI, Manifold and Bantley Map, I have a series of very specific questions that I hope to solve.
-Basic about interoperability, wfs and reasons why it's not working for me, but my emphasis is on this question:
+Being involved in some projects related to ESRI, Manifold and Bantley Map, I have a series of very specific questions that I hope to solve.
+Basic on interoperability, wfs and reasons why it is not working for me, but my emphasis is on this question:

 If I am a user of Microstation, very happy from the SE version, I could understand the viscera of Geographics and GeoWeb Publisher, how is it possible that it costs me so much to understand the process flow of Bentley Map?